MoSabouni/router-starter/README.md

 # Router Starter Project Using Plain Vanilla JS

 This repo demonstrates an example of Single Page Application that uses a hash-based router, written in plain vanilla JavaScript.
-It also serve as a starter repo for building your own application using the same principles.
+It also serves as a starter repo for building your own application using the same principles.

 ## Installing Dependencies